suhaotian/xior/README.md

   });
 });

-// One more inteceptor for request http.interceptors.request.use((config) => {
+// One more interceptors for request http.interceptors.request.use((config) => {
   return config;
 });